deannakelly/glycemic-control/README.md

 ### Feature Importances

-- Baseline A1C category, race, and GLP-1 RA medication type were recognized as the strongest predictors across all models.
-For example, each one-category increase in baseline A1C level was associated with 23% lower odds (OR=0.77) of achieving glycemic control.
-Being white was associated with 34% higher odds (OR=1.34), while taking liraglutide was associated with 35% lower odds (OR=0.65) according to the logistic regression model.
+- Baseline A1C category, race, and GLP-1 medication type were the strongest predictors across all models.
+For example, according to the logistic regression model, each one-category increase in baseline A1C reduced odds of success by 23% (OR=0.77), White racial identification was associated with 34% higher odds (OR=1.34), and liraglutide showed 35% lower odds (OR=0.65) compared to tirzepatide (OR=1.07).
+These findings validate the patterns observed in exploratory analysis.

 ![Logistic Regression - Feature Importances](visuals/importances-lr.png)